Example 2: Farmer Voucher Issuance Programme

 Prerequisites

-Verified land registry: An active and accurate land registry system that provides verification of land registration and permits for the farmers.
+Verified land registry: An active and accurate land registry system exists that provides verification of land registration and permits for the farmers.

 Process Inputs